 Even if these companies have testimonials on their website, you can't be sure they're real.
-The best way to know for sure is to check their Facebook page or sites like Yelp.
+The best way to know for sure is to check their Social Media Pages or sites like Yelp.
 You'll know the reviews are from real people.

 New websites or websites with text that has directly been copied and pasted from an existing website are suspicious.
 To make sure you’re not looking at a clone site, copy and paste a few blocks of text directly into Google.
-If identical content exists on multiple sites, or the site barely says anything, you’re dealing with a fake company.
+If identical content exists on multiple sites, or the site barely says anything of use at all, you’re dealing with a fake company.

 Real investment companies can afford to create and update a unique website with informative content.
 Scam companies have a tendency to cut corners just long enough to rope in unsuspecting homeowners.

 5. Identifying and Reporting a Real Estate Scam

 If you believe you’ve spotted a real scam, you can report it.
 Stop contacting the shady company.
 Every state has a different method for reporting fraud and consumer scams.
 It’s easy to locate the authority in your state with a quick Google search.
 If you feel intimidated by the home investment company or you fear retaliation, you can submit your tip anonymously.

 SoCal Home Buyers would love to work with you.
 We're here to answer all of your questions.
 We have over 10 years of experience purchasing homes in every imaginable situation and have worked with hundreds of sellers.
 We buy all types of homes including foreclosure, homes that need repairs, and homes with negative equity all the time.